bodkan/ku-introgression2025/README.md

 African or Eurasian origin by testing which of them appear to carry evidence of Neanderthal introgression, you now want to estimate how much of their genome derives from the Neanderthals.
-In order to do this, you need to compute a ratio of $f_4$ values as described in the lecture.*
+In order to do this, you need to compute a ratio of* $f_4$ *values as described in the lecture.*

-*Of course, in order to compute this $f_4$-ratio estimate, you will need “another Neanderthal” genome!
+*Of course, in order to compute this* $f_4$ *-ratio estimate, you will need “another Neanderthal” genome!
 Luckily, we now have genomes of several Neanderthals so this is not an issue and a local friendly bioinformatician has already presciently merged your `gt` genotype table from the first exercise with the genotypes of “another Neanderthal”.*